kika1s1/cohead-bot/README.md

 1. The admin types `/pair_programming` in the Telegram chat.
 2. The bot prompts the admin to select a group (e.g., G61).
-3. The admin provides a list of LeetCode question numbers (e.g., `1, 2, 3`).
+3. The admin provides a list of LeetCode question titles (e.g., `Two Sum, Add Two Numbers, Zigzag Conversion`).
 4. The bot fetches the LeetCode questions and pairs the students randomly.
 5. The bot posts the pairing information and the LeetCode questions to the Telegram chat.